Sucralose | Bad on Keto | Cravings | Insulin | Alternatives | Side Effects | Conclusion | FAQ | Studies

 - Ice cream

-Besides, many low-fat, low-calorie, sugar-free, and low-sugar foods are containing sucralose.
+Besides, many low-fat, low-calorie, sugar-free, and low-sugar foods contain sucralose.
 Therefore, you should always check the label on such products.

 In most cases, however, it tends to be healthier to avoid such products entirely.

-At first glance, sucralose appears to be a suitable option for the keto diet.
+At first glance, sucralose is a suitable option for the keto diet.
 The sweetener is sugar-free and contains little to no carbohydrates, depending on the brand.

-However, when we reflect, we must question whether highly processed foods and lab-created chemicals are an intelligent option.
+However, when we reflect, we must question whether highly processed foods and lab-created chemicals are intelligent options.

 Some call this approach dirty keto.
 On the other hand, I prefer real food after sucralose has side effects that many people might not know.

-More and more studies suggest that artificial sweeteners cannot activate food reward pathways in the same way as natural sweeteners.
+More and more studies suggest that artificial sweeteners cannot activate food reward pathways like natural sweeteners.

 In short, the lack of calories generally means the reward component is missing.

-While magnetic resonance imaging studies showed that glucose ingestion prolongs signal depression in the hypothalamus, the same is not true for sucralose (Yang 20102).
+While magnetic resonance imaging studies showed that glucose ingestion prolongs signal depression in the hypothalamus, the same is not valid for sucralose (Yang 20102).